rbuchberger/jekyll_icon_list/README.md

 If you set a url: for an item in the data file, it'll wrap the li's contents in an anchor tag for you.

-It will very simply concatenate your --parameters passed in the tag and the defaults set in \_config.yml.
-It's not smart enough to handle the same attribute being set twice, so for example you can't add classes in both the defaults and as an argument in the tag.
-If that's a feature you want, pull requests are welcome.

 ## Contributing